 McInerney explained that besides rallying in Washington, The Coalition for Political plans should be formulated for Action agreed at a meeting last activities in the South Bend night not to demonstrate against community.
 The action S.I.
-Hayawaka, President of San committee recommended that Francisco State University, when the C.P.A. discuss the war and other issues with local civic Mary's College for the Sign, groups and unions during the moratorium.
+Hayawaka, President of San committee recommended that Francisco State University, when the C.P.A. discuss the war and other issues with local civic groups and unions during the moratorium.
 He said no campus demonstration was planned.
 Peter Collins reported that students desiring to go to the Washington rally could go by Cardinal Lines for \$24 round trip.
-McInerney emphasized that the CPA's participation in the Washington moratorium should be educational rather than just 'adventursome."
+McInerney emphasized that the CPA's participation in the Washington moratorium should be educational rather than just "adventursome."
 The action committee also explained preparations as response to companies recruiting on campus.
 By petitions the group will seek to engage the companies' representatives in open forum discussion.
-McInerney mentioned that it was rumored that the C.I.A.might recruit on campus and that there were "strong feelings" to demonstrate against them.
+FRIDAY, OCTOBER 24, 1969 McInerney mentioned that it was rumored that the C.I.A.might recruit on campus and that there were "strong feelings" to demonstrate against them.
 Ed Roikle gave the financial statement.
 CPA funds and the moratorium funds are ledgered separately.
 Presently the C.P.A. has \$28.66, the moratorium fund has \$189.03, to be used for the November activities.
-Blacks fail to appear at meeting The three blacks charged with participation in last weekend's Alumni incident failed to appear at Wednesday's meeting with Deanof Students James L. Riehle, CSC, and Director of Security Arthur N. Pears.
-Mr. Pears said yesterday that he "had hoped they would come to explain their side" of the Saturday morning fight with junior athlete Matt Connelly.
-Since Connelly has dropped civil charges against the blacks, the case will be handled solely by the University.
-The matter will be channeled through the Dean of Students and the Campus Judicial Board, according to Pears.
+Blacks fail t appear at meeting 0 The three blacks charged with participation in last weekend's Alumni incident failed to appear at Wednesday's meeting with Deanof Students James L. Riehle, CSC, and Director of Security Arthur N. Pears.
+ASI CAN DIAL oil can: